 ✏️ Recipe creation

-This is a Christmas twist on an easy white chocolate fudge, with the addition of peppermint extract and crushed peppermint candies.
+This white Christmas fudge is beautifully soft with a fudgy chew and creamy white chocolate sweetness.
+The recipe is a Christmas twist on an easy white chocolate fudge, with the addition of peppermint extract and crushed peppermint candies.

 🥘 Ingredients

-This fudge recipe calls for the following ingredients:
+This white chocolate peppermint fudge recipe calls for the following ingredients:

 - Sweetened condensed milk